ddo02/EasyInjection/README.md

 It's a great option to drive fuel injectors with a minimum set of components.

-EasyInjection can be used with high-z injectos, but some low-z injectors can be used (specially if use a in serie resistor), pois VND5N07 supplies up to 5A.
+EasyInjection can be used with high-z injectors, but some low-z injectors can be used (specially if use a in serie resistor), because VND5N07 supplies up to 5A.

 The project was developed using Kicad EDA.